- Raw and ready-to-eat food preparation

 - Any dirt or silly substance allows bacteria to ‘hide’ on your hands.
-This is why soap is need first.
+This is why soap is needed first.

-The best method is to use a hand soap and sanitiser together to help eliminate any possible chance of cross contamination.
+The best method is to use hand soap and sanitiser together to help eliminate any possible chance of cross-contamination.

 Should You Use Gloves In The Kitchen?

 The use of gloves in the kitchen is a controversial debate in the food safety industry.
 This can be seen by the split opinion by experts on this topic.

 The trend in the industry has been to encourage the use of gloves in the kitchen for the handling of ready to eat foods.
 This is in an effort to prevent potential cross-contamination during handling.